shunliz/AWS-certificate/aws-netquiz2.md

 3. **Maintain a single snapshot the latest snapshot is both Incremental and complete**
 4. Maintain the most current snapshot, archive the original and incremental to Amazon Glacier.

+**Question 45**

+What will be the status of the snapshot until the snapshot is complete?

+1. Running
+2. Working
+3. Progressing
+4. **Pending**